openbridge/ob_proftpd_autoban/README.md

 This script controls the operation of the <code>ban.py</code> application.

 #### Using AWS S3 to share the hosts.deny and whitelist.txt
-S3 is used as a simple method to share the hosts.deny and whitelist.txt across Proftpd hosts.
+S3 is used as a simple method to share the <code>hosts.deny</code> and <code>whitelist.txt</code> across Proftpd hosts.
 This is especially useful in clustered environments.
-While not sexy, it gets the job done

-You will need to make sure you edit the script and put in your S3 bucket location that the Proftpd will have access to.
+You will need to make sure you edit the script and put in your S3 bucket location.
+Make sure that Proftpd will have access to this bucket.
 Also, adjust your subdirectories where you will store both files.
-I followed the normal OS path for the files but you can change this however you feel most appropriate.
+The config  followd the normal OS path for the files but you can change this however you feel most appropriate.

 ```
 s3_whitelist="s3://bucket/etc/ban/"
 s3_hostsdeny="s3://bucket/etc/"
 ```
+#### Sync Operation
-The script will make sure that the file is synced first from S3.
+The script will make sure that <code>hosts.deny</code> and <code>whitelist.txt</code> are synced first from S3.
 This is to ensure it has any updates from other nodes.
-Next, it will run <code>ban.py</code> to scan the AUTH log for suspicious behaviors.
+Next, it will run <code>ban.py</code> to scan the <code>AUTH</code> log for suspicious behaviors as defined in the config.
 If it finds any, those IPs will be appended to the hosts.deny file.
-Once complete, it will push an update back to S3.
-This will work for standalone servers as well.
+Once <code>ban.py</code> is complete, the script will push an update back to S3.
+While the use of S3 was intended for a cluster it will work for standalone servers as well.
 It just means your standalone server is the only one reading and writing to those files.

 #### Note
 You will notice a random <code>sleeptime</code> generated each time the script is run.
 That is to reduce the possibility that a different node in the cluster may conflict perform the same operation as other nodes.

 ### context="aws"
-In its current form, everything wants to be run in an AWS context with S3.
+In its current form, everything wants to be run in an AWS context.
 This is what context="aws" does.
 It will still run if you use something like context="local" for testing purposes.
 You can also replace the S3 commands with something else assuming your want to store those files to a NAS/SAN location.

 ## ban.py
-You will need to edit <code>/usr/local/bin/ban.py</code> to reference the location of your AUTH log.
+You  need to edit <code>/usr/local/bin/ban.py</code> to reference the location of your <code>AUTH</code> log.
 In this example the log is located here: <code>/ebs/logs/proftpd/proftpd_auth.log</code>.
+Change this to where ever you happen to keep your log.

 ## config.cfg